ash/raku-challenges/089/index.md

 ### 21. Kotlin

-In the program in Kotlin, we see use of typed variables, C-like functions and...double-dot ranges!
-What a surprise for Perl and Raku lovers again.
+In the program in Kotlin, we see the use of typed variables, C-like functions and...double-dot ranges!
+What a surprise for the Perl and Raku lovers again.

     // How to run:
     // $ kotlinc ch-1.kt -include-runtime -d ch1.jar